kartuscw/kartuscw/README.md

-- 👋 Hi stranger, I’m @kartuscw
+- 👋 Hi stranger, it's @kartuscw
 - 👀 I’m interested in all kind of stayalone activities: coding, gaming, hiking, strolling..
 - 🌱 I’m currently learning C++..
 - ⚡ Fun fact: my first language was scratch, the one a little idiotic cat, yet I wasn't little and also not a cat..
 - :paperclip:    Favorite quote, my motto: "Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail better." --- by Samuel Becket

 <!---
 kartuscw/kartuscw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.